 How they benefit us

-Bees pollinate our plants and produce honey for backyard beekeepers.
-Wasps pollinate, as well as prey on numerous pest insects.
-Ants clean up organic debris, turn our soil and feed on pests, such as slugs, aphids, and spider mites.
-The tunneling habit of ants is said to aerate the soil as much as earthworms do.
+Bees are known for pollinating our plants and producing honey for backyard beekeepers.
+But wasps also pollinate, as well as prey on numerous pest insects.
+Ants aren’t useless critters, either.
+They clean up organic debris, turn our soil, and feed on annoying pests, such as slugs, aphids, and spider mites.
+And their tunneling habit is said to aerate the soil as much as earthworms do.1

-The number of Hymenoptera species in the world varies, depending on the source.
+These flying critters are in the third largest order of insects, called Hymenoptera (hi-men-OP-terr-uh), which is from the Greek humen for membrane and pteron for wing, which describes two of their common features.
+The number of their species in the world varies, depending on the source.
 According to BugGuide.net, a community of professional and amateur entomologists, there are more than 153,000 species.
 The Smithsonian Institution and the Encyclopedia Britannica estimate about 115,000.
 Other sources range as low as 100,000.
-Most sources agree, however, that 17,000 to 18,000 species are inhabitants of the U.S.
+Most authorities agree, though, that 17,000 to 18,000 species are inhabitants of the United States.

-- Two pairs of membranous (thin, often see-through) wings, although some species have wings only during mating flights (for example, ants) or lack wings altogether.
+• Two pairs of membranous (thin, often see-through) wings, although some species have wings only during mating flights (for instance, ants) or lack wings altogether.
 Wings have minimal veining, and the forewings are larger than the hindwings.

-- Compound eyes, usually large.
-A few ant and wasp species are blind.
+• Compound eyes, usually large, although a few ant and wasp species are blind.

 Hymenoptera’s two suborders